Please visit our website.

 Camilla Skovbjerg Paldam is Associate Professor of Art History, AarhusUniversity, Denmark.

 Dr Jools Page, is a Senior Lecturer in Early Childhood Education (ECE) at the University of Brighton and leads the Children, Young People’s Voice and Education Research and Enterprise group in the School of Education.

 Lynne Pearce is Chair of Literary Theory and Women’s Writing in the Department of English & Creative Writing at Lancaster University, UK.

 Véronique Pin-Fat is Senior Lecturer in international politics at the University of Manchester, UK, and the director of the Manchester Love Research Network.

-Martin Purcell is a Senior Lecturer / Course Leader (Youth & Community Work) in the School of Education at the University of Huddersfield, and a member of HudCRES (the Centre for Research in Education & Society).
+Martin Purcell is a Lecturer in Community Education in the School of Education & Social Work at the University of Dundee

 Deborah Rodriguez is a doctoral student, as well as a part time Lecturer and Research Assistant in the Psychology Department at Middlesex University

 Minna-Kristiina Ruokonen-Engler is a sociologist, research associate and lecturer in women’s and gender studies at the Institute of Sociology, Faculty of Social Sciences at Goethe University and a research fellow at the Institute for Social Research Frankfurt, Germany.